skip-mev/docs/docs/slinky/integrations/1-neutron.md

    slinky --oracle-config <path to oracle.json file>
    ```

-   for more details on the names of oracle config fields, see an example config [here](https://github.com/skip-mev/slinky/blob/main/config/core/oracle.json), for docs on what the config fields mean, see [here](https://github.com/skip-mev/slinky/tree/main/oracle/config).
+   For more details on the names of oracle config fields, see an example config [here](https://github.com/skip-mev/slinky/blob/main/config/core/oracle.json), for docs on what the config fields mean, see [here](https://github.com/skip-mev/slinky/tree/main/oracle/config).
 Any fields in the `OracleConfig` data-structure that are missing (unspecified) in the `oracle.json` file will be filled with defaults defined [here](https://github.com/skip-mev/slinky/blob/eric/slinky-config-chains/cmd/slinky/config.go#L17)

    #### Overrides via environment variables